DavidLouie/st/README.md

 # st
-A fork of the simple terminal (st)
+A fork of the simple terminal (st) with custom patches and configuration applied.

 ## Patches
 anysize

 boxdraw

 scrollback

 ## Usage